tappytaps/iosFakeCarrier/README.md

 # iOS Fake Carrier
-This small purpose is to make pefrect status bar for your App Store screenshots.
+The purpose of this small class is to make pefrect status bar for your App Store screenshots.

 ## How to use - quick stat
-The easies way is to use CocoaPods - simply install iOSFakeCarrier into your project.
+The easies way is to use CocoaPods - simply install iOSFakeCarrier pod into your project.
 Then in `applicationDidFinishLaunching` add this sniplet:

 ```objective-c